MaineDSA/ActionNetworkEventSync/README.md

 ## Triggering
 - Our script is set to call syncANtoGCal() every 10 minutes.
-- Our script is set to call draftANMessage() every Tuesday morning.
+- Our script is set to call draftANEventMessage() every Tuesday morning.